bueller2298/daggerheart-srd/Session Notes/Session 1.md

 ## A Glimpse of the Wild

 The air is damp and cold, but you barely notice.
 The feeling of freedom in the woods is so intoxicating, so different from the suffocating order of the castle your family resides in.
-For months now, you've been slipping away from the manicured gardens of **Haven** and into a place the city guards call "Wood's End."
-For years your father has told you stories of the wild land of Fanewick,and the stories until eventually you had to see the land he described for yourself.
+For years your father has told you stories of the wild land of Fanewick ,and the stories until eventually you had to see the land he described for yourself.
+On that fateful day you slipped away from the manicured gardens of **Haven** and into a place your father had called "Wood's End."

 Today, you are more curious than ever, and you venture a little too far, a little too deep, until you happen upon a clearing.
 The trees here are old, their branches bowed low with age.
 In the center, a figure stands motionless, a wizened form that seems to be a part of the forest itself.
 They are a living extension of the moss on the trees and the roots in the ground.
 They are a part of the forest, and as you watch, they turn to face you.